gabrielmcg/vp-netlify-test/post-deploy/install-helm.md

 A number of sample charts are delivered with the solution, for the purposes of demonstration.

 ### Nginx

+An example chart is provided in the `~/Docker-SimpliVity/test/files/helm/nginx` directory to install a simple nginx server according to the following pattern:

+- A ConfigMap is used to store the files the server will serve. (`templates/configmap.yaml`)
+- A Deployment is used to create a Replica Set of nginx pods. (`templates/deployment.yaml`)
+- A Service is used to create a gateway to the pods running in the replica set (`templates/service.yaml`)

+The `values.yaml` exposes a few of the configuration options in the charts

 ```
 # cd ~/Docker-SimpliVity